Randy Marsh (South Park)

-Randy
+Character

+Creation and design

 Randy has black hair, a mustache, and a cleft chin.
-He carries a few pens in one of the two front pockets on his light blue, collared, button-up shirt, and wears dark gray pants.
-White briefs are his underpants of choice.
-He is 45 years old, and like Parker's father, is a geologist, making his first appearance in the series while monitoring a seismometer in the episode "Volcano".
-He was depicted to work at the South Park Center for Seismic Activity, and was later shown to work for the U. S. Geological Survey.
-He was briefly fired from his geologist job near the end of the 12th season, and quit briefly during the end of the 14th season, but has since been rehired both times.
+He carries a few pens in one of the two front pockets on his light blue, collared, button-up shirt, dark gray pants, and wears white briefs as his underwear of choice.
+Randy is 45 years old, and like Parker's father, is a geologist, making his first appearance in the series while monitoring a seismometer in the episode "Volcano".
+Randy was depicted to work at the South Park Center for Seismic Activity and was later shown to work for the U.S. Geological Survey, starting with the season 8 episode "Goobacks".
+He was briefly fired from his geologist job near the end of the season 12 and quit briefly during the end of the season 14, but has since been rehired both times.
 Randy has not been shown at the earthquake monitoring office since he opened Tegridy Farms, and in-show events strongly suggest that he has abandoned his previous career to raise marijuana full-time.
-He also serves on the city council, specializing in the town's parks and public grounds.
+Randy also serves on the city council, specializing in the town's parks and public grounds.

+Biography and traits

 A recurring character trait of Randy's is his being prone to overreacting and obsessively seizing upon irrational ideas and fads, whether by himself or as part of a large contingent of the town's adult population.
-He frequently attempts to appear cool and popular, particularly to Stan, who finds his attempts embarrassing unless they benefit Stan's interests in some way.
+Randy frequently attempts to appear cool and popular, particularly to Stan, who finds his attempts embarrassing unless they benefit Stan's interests in some way.

-Among the endeavors on which he sometimes embarks are get-rich quick schemes or other strategies for economic or material gain.
+Among the endeavors on which Randy sometimes embarks are get-rich quick schemes or other strategies for economic or material gain.
 In "Something Wall-Mart This Way Comes", he took a job as an associate at Wal-Mart.
-In "A Nightmare on Face Time", he buys the closed Blockbuster Video in town, hoping to turn it around.
+In "A Nightmare on Face Time", Randy buys the closed Blockbuster Video in town, hoping to turn it around.
 In "Black Friday", he takes a job as a security guard at the town's shopping mall during the Black Friday to infiltrate the mall before the stampede of shoppers.
 In later seasons, Randy is shown to have finally achieved a very high income from both his work as Lorde and his marijuana business, though this has not improved the underlying problems in his family relationships.